 Wild camping for the first time in a tent, you can get up into the mountains and not see a soul.
 You wake at six and think ‘Nobody will be up here until 9’.
 Things are often different when there are trees; you’re usually closer to civilisation for a start.

 Camping in the woods means people might be nearby so if you’re wild camping without permission you want to keep off the beaten track.

 Of course, there are plenty of small woodlands that are open for a camp, take a look on social media, and you’ll soon find somewhere not too far away.
 A quick search in a wild camping or bushcraft group for ‘where can I camp?’ or something similar will soon reveal a few sites.

 Just like camping in a tent, if you pitch without getting a nod from the land owner you are trespassing.
 If you are asked to move on just do it and half an hour later try somewhere else.
 Don’t cause any hassle or give anyone reason follow you or keep looking out for you.

 What If It’s Windy Or The Weather Is Bad?

-Play around with different tarp set ups.
-Your tarpaulin is there to protect you from the elements, this includes wind as well as rain, you rarely see photos of a tarp acting like a wind break because the trees do such a good job but it you’re at the edge of woodland or by the beach your practice may come in valuable.
+Play around with different tarp setups.
+Your tarpaulin is there to protect you from the elements; this includes wind as well as rain, you rarely see photos of a tarp acting as a windbreak because the trees do such a good job, but if you’re at the edge of woodland or by the beach your practice may come invaluable.